LongGian/LongGian/README.md

 ### 💼 Past Projects

-    Wrote SQL queries on PostgreSQL databases utilizing large ministerial datasets Created network simulations with ns3 (C++) and packet analysis with Wireshark Developed web apps in HTML, CSS, JS, jQuery, and Node.js that use OpenAI APIs
+- Wrote SQL queries on PostgreSQL databases utilizing large ministerial datasets
+- Created network simulations with ns3 (C++) and packet analysis with Wireshark
+- Developed web apps in HTML, CSS, JS, jQuery, and Node.js that use OpenAI APIs

 ### 🛠 Current Projects

-    Working on building a FAT file system
+- Working on building a FAT file system
-    Developing a web app with Ruby on Rails
+- Developing a web app with Ruby on Rails

 ### 📬 Get in Touch

-    LinkedIn: linkedin.com/in/yourusername
+LinkedIn: linkedin.com/in/LongGian
-    Twitter: @yourusername
-    Email: your.email@example.com
+email: your.email@example.com

 Feel free to get in touch with me for collaborations or just for a chat.
 I'm always open to new opportunities and ideas!